nicklockwood/BaseModel/README.md

     + (BMFileFormat)saveFormat;

 This method returns the file format to use for saving the shared instance of the class.
 By default, this method returns BMFileFormatKeyedArchive, which means that the model will be saved and loaded using the NSKeyedArchiver/NSKeyedUnarchiver and the NSCoding protocol, but you can override this method in your own subclasses to change the file type.
 BaseModel supports a number of alternative serialisation formats by taking advantage of additional libraries such as CryptoCoding, FastCoding and HRCoder.
+See BMFileFormat options below.

-    - (void)save;
+    - (BOOL)save;

+Attempts to save the model, and returns YES if successful or NO if saving fails.
 This method checks to see if the instance being saved is the shared instance.
 If so, it will save to the file specified by the `saveFile` method by using the NSCoding protocol and calling `encodeWithCoder:`.
 If the instance is not the shared instance it will throw an exception.
 You can override the save method in your subclasses to provide an implementation for saving individual models.
 There are a couple of approaches (which is why there is no default implementation):

 1. If the instance is a member of a larger object graph, where the root node is another BaseModel of the same or different type, you could modify the save method to call `save` on the root node, that way the entire tree can be saved by calling `save` on any node: